Discordi0/Practice/HBT/Sherlock/Operation Blackout 2025. Phantom Check.md

 #### A: HKLM:\SYSTEM\ControlSet001\Services

-With the name of the script we can search for all it's entries.
+With the name of the script we can search for all of it's entries.
 I found this one.

 ![](../../Img/Pasted%20image%2020251007011220.png)